khaledk2/leb-beta/docs/_build/html/_sources/installation/egp.rst.txt

       cd $HOME/local_enterobase_home/EToKi
       singularity run --app cp_configure $HOME/local_enterobase_home/local_enterobase/EGP.sif

-3. Download usearch and the MiniKraken2 database for EToKi to function correctly.
+3. Download usearch and the MiniKraken2 database for EToKi to function correctly. **(Not required for the beta test)**.

   * usearch software - You may need to submit a free licence request, where you should receive an email which contains a download link.
   * MiniKraken2 database - You can download it from their website: https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads
   * A suggested command is "wget" to download the software.

-  * ** For the beta test ** you can use the following commands to download usearch:
+  You can use the following commands to download usearch:

     ::